-The rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and the Companies

-Directors' report

-Act 2006.
-Further details in relation to the appointed Directors and the governance arrangements of the Board can be found on page 36 and in the Corporate Governance Statement.
+The rules concerning the appointment and replacement of Directors are contained in the Company's Articles of Association and the Companies Act 2006.
+Further details in relation to the appointed Directors and the governance arrangements of the Board can be found on pages 36 and 37 and in the Corporate Governance Statement.

-Directors are entitled to a payment in lieu of three months' notice by the Company for loss of office in the event of a takeover bid.
+Directors are entitled to a payment in lieu of three-month notice by the Company for loss of office in the event of a takeover bid.